Slapsko

 Slapsko is a municipality and village in Tábor District in the South Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.

 Slapsko lies approximately 20 km north of Tábor, 70 km north of České Budějovice, and 62 km south-east of Prague.

-Administrative parts
+Administrative division

-Villages and hamlets of Javor, Leština, Moraveč, Slupy, Vitanovice and Zahrádka are administrative parts of Slapsko.
+Slapsko consists of seven municipal parts (in brackets population according to the 2021 census):